 In most Member States (control areas) the potential participants of the balancing mechanism must demonstrate that they fulfil certain technical requirements e.g. in the pre-qualification procedure, whereas in some Member States (control areas) no explicit and uniform pre-qualification procedures exist.
+The defined technical requirements must be objective, serve a necessary and well-understood purpose, and should not create unjustified technical barriers to trade.

-Whereas the technical requirements have to be common in any participating control area in order to enable the integration of balancing markets, compatibility of balancing mechanisms can be reached without changing the control area specific pre-qualification requirements.
-Deleted: 16

-The harmonisation of technical requirements might be difficult as such requirements can be established differently in each Member State (control area).
-It can be established e.g. by law, decrees, agreements and contracts approved by the regulator or based on common practice.

-- Integration of balancing market requires harmonisation of technical requirements of balancing mechanism, especially regarding the following issues: - In an integrated balancing market the requirements for participating in the market are the same across all control areas.
-Currently, the type of participants accredited to the balancing market still differs among the Member States (control areas).
+- Whereas compatible requirements are important to achieve integration, this does not necessarily imply equal requirements, but that the various requirements are not in conflict with each other.
+However, different requirements for the same type of services would lead to discrimination between different market participants supplying the same services.
+Compatibility of balancing mechanisms might also be reached without changing the control area specific pre-qualification requirements.
+Harmonisation of technical requirements might be difficult as such requirements can be established differently in each Member State (control area).
+It can be established e.g. by law, decrees, agreements and contracts approved by the regulator or based on common practice. - Integration of balancing market requires harmonisation of technical requirements of balancing mechanism, especially regarding the following issues: - o In an integrated balancing market the requirements for participating in the market are the same across all control areas.
+Currently, the type of participants accredited to the balancing market still differs among Member States (control areas).
 This will be a barrier to integration.
-Except for the exchange of balancing power between TSOs within compatible balancing markets any further integration will require harmonization in this issue. - Besides generation, participation of load can be beneficial for promoting competition and reduction of costs.
+Except for the exchange of balancing power between TSOs within compatible balancing markets any further integration will require harmonization in this issue. - Besides generation, demand side bidding can be beneficial for promoting competition and reduction of costs.
 Again, to avoid market distortion and discrimination, the requirements of participation have to be adjusted across the Member States (control areas) if balancing markets are to be integrated. - Another technical feature important for maintaining system security is the ramp-up and down capability of the participants (generators / loads) including the requirements on the timescales, format and contents of the notice to deliver.
 Currently, the requirements differ across control areas (Member States).
 Integration of balancing markets requires compatibility of requirements. - The compatibility requirement applies to the minimum offer size.
 Harmonization should have the focus to minimise barriers to market entry.